crystal-i18n/i18n/README.md

 <br />

 **Crystal I18n** is an internationalization library for the Crystal programming language.
-It provides a unified interface allowing to provide translations and localized contents in a Crystal project.
+It provides a unified interface allowing to leverage translations and localized contents in a Crystal project.

 ## Documentation